cyruscsc/ai-notes/Large Language Models/Retrieval Augmented Generation/Retrieval/Retrieval.md

 ## Definition

-- Retrieve relevant documents from the data source
+- Identifies relevant information from the indexed data based on a user query

 ## Related issues